DIY Boho Planter Project with Dollar Tree Supplies

 • Screw driver with a drill bit

-I chose to spend a little more and purchase already made foliage from Target.
+I chose to spend a little more and purchase already made faux indoor plants from Target.
 These little planter pots with the different grasses and greenery were only $7.99 each.
 The fit perfectly inside the dollar tree planters.
 I figured I could reuse them if I ever got tired of the hanging planters.

 faux plants for hanging planters